Jewel Food Stores (Australia)

 Jewel Food Stores was an Australian discount supermarket.
 It operated from 1960 to 1998 with the final stores being absorbed into the Metcash owned IGA branding.
 The chain was originally owned and operated by the Fleming family.
 It was not related to the Jewel supermarket chain in the United States.

 History

-The Fleming family sold their Sydney-based Flemings supermarkets chain to Woolworths Limited in June 1960.
+The Fleming family sold their Sydney-based Flemings supermarkets chain to Woolworths in June 1960.
 They continued operating that chain through Woolworths for the next 10 years.
 In 1970 they acquired the 42-store Warmans grocery chain and relaunched it as a discount supermarket under the "Jewel Food Stores" name.

 In 1995, Jewel Food Stores Pty Ltd was acquired by Davids Holdings that later became Metcash Trading Ltd. In 1998 Davids sold 130 Jewel supermarkets to Independent Retailers for about $100 million.
 A number of stores closed.
 The Jewel name disappeared almost entirely when the Independent Retailers rationalised their 29 different grocery banners to form one, Independent Grocers of Australia (IGA).
 A handful of stores retained the branding beyond the rationalisation.
 These included a Jewel branded store in Sunshine, Victoria until 2000, and one in Lalor Park which retained the Jewel branding until 2008.